ww-classy-lady/Nothing-in-here/README.md

 - 👋 Hi, I’m @ww-classy-lady
 - 👀 I’m interested in computer graphic design, app development, animation
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on app development or other visual projects
-- 📫 How to reach me ...

 <!---
 ww-classy-lady/ww-classy-lady is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.